petpappas/Agriculture-Dataset/README.md

 ## Statistical Insights

-Farms vary widely in size and input usage, reflecting diverse cultivation practices.
+-Farms vary widely in size and input usage, reflecting diverse cultivation practices.

-Fertilizer and pesticide application show moderate variability.
+-Fertilizer and pesticide application show moderate variability.

-Crop yields are reasonably consistent, and water usage is significant across farms.
+-Crop yields are reasonably consistent, and water usage is significant across farms.

-This dataset is ideal for analyzing the relationship between farm practices, resource usage, and crop productivity.
+-This dataset is ideal for analyzing the relationship between farm practices, resource usage, and crop productivity.